Skip to main content

 3 mentions Positive Neutral Negative

-• “The game is also rather short, and with such a small selection of tracks, there isn't much motivation to keep grinding in free mode.”
+• “The game is also rather short and with such a small selection of tracks, there isn't much motivation to keep grinding free mode.”

 • “The puzzle collecting seems to be grindy.”

-• “For a timeless classic, it gets old a bit too fast, hurting replayability.
-I frankly don't see myself grinding long enough to unlock all the pictures in the gallery.”
+• “For the timeless classic they get old a bit too fast and it hurts replayability and I frankly don't see myself grinding it long enough to unlock all the pictures in the gallery.”

 • monetization